Psychedelic/plug-controller/README.md

 ## Introduction

-Plug Wallet Controller is a package intended to provide utility to Plug Wallet's Chrome Extension for the Internet Computer.
+The Plug Wallet Controller is a package that provides utility & logic to the Plug browser wallet extension, as well as the account creation and management.
+It handles the interactions between the extension and the Internet Computer as users interact with accounts, balances, canisters, and the network.

 ## Requirements